weazyexe/portfolio-admin-old/README.md

 # Portfolio
 Hello %%username%%!
-It's my portfolio project.
+It's my portfolio admin page for editing all portfolio content

-### What
-* Admin panel (edit content & projects)
-* Main page with projects

 ### How
 * React